-Now that you are completely aware of ISP tracking, I am sure you are curious to know how to stop ISP from tracking you.
+Now that you are entirely aware of ISP tracking, I am sure you are curious about how to stop ISP from tracking you.

-Luckily, there are effective ways to get rid of this situation and the privacy threats linked to ISP tracking.
+Luckily, there are effective ways to eliminate this situation and the privacy threats linked to ISP tracking.
 However, you should keep in mind that not every method provides you with complete protection.

-The ways I will discuss with you could work well in combination with another solution or be enough alone.
+The ways I will discuss with you could work well with another solution or be enough alone.

 Let’s find out.

-- Using a VPN is a solution to stop every kind of tracking discussed above.
+- Using a VPN is a solution to stop all tracking discussed above.
 You don’t need to implement any other solution.
-It is because the VPN tool efficiently encrypt all the internet traffic of every app.
-It also includes every website (HTTP also), and other traffic going towards the internet.
+It is because the VPN tool efficiently encrypts every app’s internet traffic.
+It also includes every website (HTTP also) and other traffic going towards the internet.

-- Tor (Onion Routing) is also a way to anonymize your browsing history.
-But, because of the wide network of virtual tunnels and numerous nodes, you will face obvious speed degradation.
+- Tor (Onion Routing) can also anonymize your browsing history.
+But, because of the vast network of virtual tunnels and numerous nodes, you will face obvious speed degradation.

 - Adjust your DNS settings to a third-party DNS.
 If you are using a VPN, it will automatically set the anonymous VPN DNS server.
 Setting change is necessary because most devices use ISP DNS to resolve the DNS query.
 Popular choices for third-party DNS providers are OpenDNS and GoogleDNS.

 - Use an email provider with TLS encryption (this will only secure your email content).
-For instance, STARTTLS which is a popular secure email service from EFF.
-But, you should know that the email provider can see your emails.
+For instance, STARTTLS is a popular, secure email service from EFF.
+But you should know that the email provider can see your emails.
 Also, some services like Google Mail symbolize a threat.
 The threat is denoted with a small red lock if any recipient or sender does not correctly use TLS.
-You can ask for another email or notify the recipient to resolve the issue.
+You can request another email or notify the recipient to resolve the issue.

 The simple answer is YES!

-Make sure to have preventive measures or else get ready for privacy loss.
+Ensure to have preventive measures, or else get ready for privacy loss.